vAMSYS-LTD/documentation/page.md

 **VDS** => The part of the platform used to manage routes, aircraft, areas, etc.
 **Orwell** => The part of the platform used to manage your VA, including pilots, PIREP review, and other VA settings.
 **Pegasus** => Our ACARS tracker.
 Every pilot needs to have it installed and running to track their flights.
+**Vision** => Our bug tracker, improvement request and feature submission system.
+VA Owners and Staff use it to report bugs and influence development of vAMSYS.
+**Hangar** => Our Opinionated File Storage Service - you can use it to store your liveries, checklists and anything else your pilots might need to download.
 **PIREP** => In the real world, this stands for Pilot Report.
 Pilots file PIREPs with vAMSYS, containing information about their flight.
 This flight record allows us to process their PIREP and produce scores.
 **Route** => A description and set of rules for how to get from point A to point B.